tokensarchitecturemultimodaldesign

 Introduction

 While we often speak about 'the great convergence' in machine learning as a convergence in architecture, rather than blocks, it is crucial to recognize that this convergence has not simplified model variation entirely.
 Despite the shift from specialized architectures such as LSTMs, CNNs, and RNNs towards the transformer block, transformers themselves have varied significantly both in terms of architecture and pre-training methodology.
-Early architectures included the Devlin et al. (2019) encoder-only masked language models approach, Xiao et al. (2022), Clark et al. (2020) GAN-based discriminative training, and Raffel et al. (2020) span corruption methods.
+Early architectures included the 1 encoder-only masked language models approach, 2, 3 GAN-based discriminative training, and 4 span corruption methods.
 However, recent developments have moved predominantly towards GPT-style next-token-prediction models, where embedding, vision, and image generation architectures converge around a decoder-only autoregressive design, leading to shared block structures across LLMs, diffusion transformers (DiTs), and vision transformers (ViTs).

 Inductive Biases